 Needless to say, I was thoroughly delighted with my helicopter tour with Jack Harter Helicopters.
 It surpassed all of my high expectations and really made me eager to view the other Hawaiian Islands from the air.
-My primary goal, other than to enjoy the tour was to take photos.
-I took almost 300 of them and I've put 84 of my favorites in a Gallery of Aerial Photos of Kauai.
+My primary goal, other than to enjoy the tour, was to take photos.

 Our Ethics Policy